TPapiernik/Module_08_Challenge/README.md

 to be used for daily database updates for Amazing Prime.

-The completed Pipeline will take in new data, perform the appropriate transformations, and load the data into existing SQL Tables.
+The completed Pipeline will take in new data, perform the appropriate transformations, and load the data into a PostgreSQL Database.

 It is refactored from previous code that accomplished a similar task using separate functions.